Tutorial: Exploring Images

 Please note that you can use the default banner picture of the style if you wish.

 For more information on adding banners and backgrounds, take a look at this tutorial: Personalize your Style.

 You can insert individual pictures in one of two ways:

-Drag and drop a Picture Widget onto your page.
-The Picture Widget is located in Widgets > Popular.
-A dialog box will open up, allowing you to either purchase a picture from Fotolia stock photograph, select an existing picture or to upload a new one from your computer.
+Drag and drop a Picture widget onto your page.
+The Picture widget is located in Widgets and selecting Popular from the drop-down menu.
+The File Manager will open up, allowing you to either select an existing picture or to upload a new one from your computer.

 You can also add Alt Text to your image.
 The Alt Text attribute specifies alternate text that is shown when the image cannot be displayed.
 Alt Text should describe the content of the image, so type something appropriate into this field.
 For example, if it's a company logo type in the company name, if it's a photograph of one of your products type in the product name and a short description of the product.